Policies

 - Submissions will be submitted at writingwaves@csumb.edu.

-- Submitted articles must not have been published previously elsewhere.
+- We are not able to accept submissions that have been published elsewhere.

 - The Writing Waves team will give one academic week to receive responses to proposed edits (exceptions will be made on a case-by-case basis with proper notice).